susanBuck/dwa15-spring2019/laravel/composer-windows.md

 ## Installing Composer on Windows
+Now that your command line PHP is configured, we can move on to installing Composer.

 There's an installer for Composer on Windows, which you can download here: <https://getcomposer.org/Composer-Setup.exe>.

 Running through the installer, you should see the following screens.

-Make sure the `php.exe` path on the **second screen** matches the same XAMPP php.exe you set up in your PATH.
-This way you know what `php.exe` and `php.ini` Composer is using.
+Make sure the `php.exe` path on the **second screen** matches the same XAMPP `php.exe` you set up in your PATH.

 [Enlarge...](http://making-the-internet.s3.amazonaws.com/laravel-composer-install-on-windows@2x.png)
 <img src='http://making-the-internet.s3.amazonaws.com/laravel-composer-install-on-windows@2x.png' class='' style='max-width:1252px; width:100%' alt='Composer installation on Windows'>